CollaborativeRoboticsLab/grasping/docs/control/arm_control.md

 - `end_effector_link`: constrained link, default `tool0`
 - `workspace_config_path`: optional override for the workspace YAML path
 - `apply_planning_scene_service`: default `/apply_planning_scene`
+- `workspace_area_marker_topic`: RViz marker topic, default `/workspace_area_marker`

 Runtime behavior notes:

 - If `workspace_area` is not configured, the node accepts target poses anywhere in the planning frame.
 - If `workspace_area` is configured, the node checks the transformed target pose against the saved square boundary before sending a MoveIt goal.
+- If `workspace_area` is configured, the node also publishes a semi-transparent green plane marker so the work zone is visible in RViz.
 - If a pose is outside that boundary, the action aborts with the message `Target pose lies outside the calibrated workspace area.`
 - The current filter is planar: it checks the XY position against the saved corner polygon and does not enforce a Z band.